M1 AYRES SENSORY INTEGRATION THEORY

 DATE AND LOCATION: You pick!
 Register for the course and start the lessons immediately.
 The convenient program allows you to work through the lessons at your own pace.
 U.S. Participants Click here to register.

-WHO CAN TAKE THIS COURSE: Module 1 is open to all who wish to learn about ASI theory and is a prerequisite to all other CLASI modules.
+WHO CAN TAKE THIS COURSE: Module 1 is open to all who wish to learn about ASI theory.

 LEARNING OBJECTIVES.
 After the course, participants will be able to: